How Do I Maintain My Fly Fishing Gear In The Offseason?

 Through the fishing season, your waders will take the brunt of use and wear.
 Taking care of them on and off the water will ensure they last as long as possible and keep you as dry as possible.
 If you take care of them, they’ll take care of you.

-• Washing your waders gently with warm water and a powdered detergent with no fabric softeners will clean dirt and grime away from the material.
+• Washing your waders gently with warm water and powdered detergent with no fabric softeners will clean dirt and grime away from the material.

 • Reapply a DWR treatment using Nikwax or Revivex to help strengthen the DWR layer.